ysinjab/latent-glitch/README.md

 * **AI Generated music**: We used [Open AI Jukebox](https://openai.com/blog/jukebox/) to generate music.
 The notebook can be found here: [jukebox.ipynb](jukebox.ipynb) and here you can find samples of the [results](https://drive.google.com/drive/folders/1Rpavs5GyU_tbippR_llm6VVSjo1DPmM-?usp=sharing).

 * **Text to image**: We used [Open AI DALL-E](hhttps://openai.com/blog/dall-e/) to generate images from text.
 The notebook can be found here: [text_to_image_dalle_ipynb.ipynb](text_to_image_dalle_ipynb.ipynb)
-##
-text_to_image_dalle_ipynb.ipynb has the implementation where we used DALL-E to generate images from text.

-## Predict 3D objects from 2D images
+* **MeshRCNN**: MeshRCNN can predict 3D objects from 2D images.
+The notebook can be found here: [MeshRCNN.ipynb](MeshRCNN.ipynb)

-MeshRCNN.ipynb includes using Mesh-RCNN algorithm to predict 3D meshes from 2D image.
-The output is .obj files
+* **PIFuHD**: We used [PIFuHD: Multi-Level Pixel-Aligned Implicit Function for High-Resolution 3D Human Digitization](https://shunsukesaito.github.io/PIFuHD/) to reconstruct 3D representation object from of a 2D image.
+The notebook can be found here: [PIFuHD.ipynb](PIFuHD.ipynb)

 ## PIF